jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * Create a `Jekyll.serialize` method to generate a new JSON string from an item (a post or page).
 It will remove all whitespace characters for you.
 * Register for a `post_render` event owned by `:posts` and `:pages`.
-* With every post, parse it's layout and serialize it.
+* With every post, parse its layout and serialize it.

 ### Define a Page